-71. Fourth, Jenkins and McCrury affirmatively used this Court as a tool keep that his legal files were stored offsite and it would take a week to be delivered.
+71. Fourth, Jenkins and McCrury affirmatively used this Court as a tool keep the true ownership of the Loncar Law Firm from ever seeing the light of day.
+At first, McCrury agreed to give Phil Loncar his legal files.
+The next day, McCrury told Phil Loncar that his legal files were stored offsite and it would take a week to be delivered.
 Then, Jenkins intervened.